MFarchive/Vigenere-Cipher/README.md

 # Vigenere-Cipher
-Python code for solving the Vigenere Cipher with the Twist Algorithm, Twist+ Algorithm and Kasiski Examination
+Python adn R code for solving the Vigenere Cipher with the Twist Algorithm, Twist+ Algorithm and Kasiski Examination

 This document contains code used to implement the Twist+ and Twist Algorithms, which are used to find the key length of a Vigenere cipher.